leeweiming3/tp/docs/DeveloperGuide.md

 **Alternative 2:** Use job title as argument.

 Pros: Job title is usually known beforehand, and job title is the unique primary key for all jobs in the list.

 Cons: Job title can be quite long and cumbersome for users to type out.

 ![EditJobSequenceDiagram](images/EditJobSequenceDiagram.png)

 ### Get Command

-Get command allows the recruiters to retrieve the candidate from the list at specified index in the database.
+Get command allows the recruiters to retrieve the candidate from the list at specified index in the displayed candidate list.
 If a recruiter types in `get INDEX` with valid index, it returns the candidate at that specific index in the list of candidates displayed in the UI.
 Specifically, get command is implemented via following via following steps:

-1. Get command class was created in `Command` file in `Logic` component which constructs a get command with candidate index as an argument
+1. Get command class was created in `Command` file in `Logic` component which constructs a get command with candidate index as an argument.
-2. execute() method in getcommand class checks whether index provided by the user is valid (i.e. positive integer with smaller or equal to the size of candidate list) or not, and filters the candidate list with given index number, creating a new `CommandResult` object that output success message
+2. `execute()` method in getcommand class checks whether index provided by the user is valid (i.e. positive integer should be smaller than or equal to the size of displayed candidate list) or not, and filters the candidate list with given index number, creating a new `CommandResult` object that outputs success message.
 3. In order for get command to get into the `Logic` component, user command must be parsed in `parser` component.
 In order to do so, `GetCommandParser` was created by implementing `Parser<T>` interface in the `parser` component where `parse()` method creates a `GetCommand` object with given index as an argument.

 Given below is an example usage scenario and how the get command mechanism behaves at each step, which could aid understanding the implementation outlined above: